danielsollondon/azvmimagebuilder/quickquickstarts/10_Creating_a_Custom_Windows_Managed_Image/readme.md

-# Create a Windows Custom Image from an Azure Platform Vanilla OS Image
+# Create a Windows Custom Managed Image from an Azure Platform Vanilla OS Image

-This article is to show you how you can create a basic customized image using the Azure VM Image Builder, and distribute to a region.This covers using 4 different customizations:
+This article is to show you how you can create a basic customized image using the Azure VM Image Builder, and distribute to a region.

+This covers using mutliple customizations to illustrate some high level functionality:
-* PowerShell (ScriptUri) - Downloading a PowerShell script and executing it.
+* PowerShell (ScriptUri) - Downloading a bash script and executing it
-* PowerShell (inline) - Execute an array of PS commands
+* PowerShell (inline) - Execute an array of commands
-    * Both Powershell Inline and Script URI can use the *runElevated* option, this allows the PS script/commands to run with elevated permissions.
-* File - Copy a html file from github
+* File - Copy a html file from github to a specified, pre-created directory
 * buildTimeoutInMinutes - Increase a build time to allow for longer running builds
-* vmProfile:
-    * vmSize
+* vmProfile - specifying a vmSize and Network properties

-        By default Image Builder will use a "Standard_D1_v2" build VM, you can override this, for example, if you want to customize an Image for a GPU VM, you need a GPU VM size.
-This is optional.
-    * osDiskSizeGB
+* osDiskSizeGB - you can increase the size of image
-        * By default, Image Builder will not change the size of the image, it will use the size from the source image.
-You can adjust the size of the OS Disk (Win and Linux), note, do not go too small than the minimum required space required for the OS.
-This is optional, and a value of 0 means leave the same size as the source image.
+* WindowsRestart - this will allow for restarts between software installs
+* WindowsUpdate - update the image with the latest Windows Updates, note this will handle its own required reboots.

 To use this Quick Quickstarts, this can all be done using the Azure [Cloudshell from the Portal](https://azure.microsoft.com/en-us/features/cloud-shell/).
 Simply copy and paste the code from here, at a miniumum, just update the **subscriptionID** variable below.